-Juan S. Gonzalez was the deputy assistant secretary of state for Western Hemisphere Affairs.
-He was previously at the White House for four years, as Western Hemisphere advisor to Vice President Joe Biden from 2013 to 2015 and as National Security Council director for Western Hemisphere Affairs from 2011 to 2013.
+Juan S. Gonzalez is an associate vice president with the Cohen Group, where he leads the firm's practice in Latin America and the Caribbean.
+He was previously the deputy assistant secretary of state for Western Hemisphere Affairs.
+Before that, he worked at the White House for four years, as Western Hemisphere advisor to Vice President Joe Biden from 2013 to 2015 and as National Security Council director for Western Hemisphere Affairs from 2011 to 2013.
 Juan also served as chief of staff to Assistant Secretary of State for Western Hemisphere Affairs Arturo A. Valenzuela, is a returned Peace Corps volunteer from Guatemala, a proud Hoya, and a native of Cartagena, Colombia.Twitter: @Cartajuanero

 Nina Hachigian served as the U.S. ambassador to the Association of Southeast Asian Nations from 2014 to 2017.
 During her tenure, the United States established a strategic partnership with ASEAN, held the first leaders' summit in the United States, and launched a presidential initiative for economic cooperation.
 Earlier, Hachigian was a senior fellow and a senior vice president at the Center for American Progress.
 Prior to that, she was the director of the RAND Center for Asia Pacific Policy.
 Hachigian served on the staff of the National Security Council in the Bill Clinton White House.
 She is the editor of Debating China: The U.S. — China Relationship in Ten Conversations.
 She also wrote The Next American Century: How the U.S. Can Thrive as Other Powers Rise.Twitter: @NinaHachigian